Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Results and Analysis

 We evaluated the representation quality for spatial visual concepts at two levels.
 In Figure \ref{linear_probes_results}, the results show whether the visual concept at hand is \textbf{explicitly} encoded in the activation space of the model, while in Figure \ref{linear_probes_sp_results}, the results indicate whether the model’s activations retain sufficient spatial structure to allow the correct answer to be inferred at a later stage.

 Regarding Spatial-1, Figure \ref{linear_probes_results} shows that the chance-corrected accuracy of the probes trained on the average-pooled activations remains close to zero within the vision encoder.
-It then exhibits a sharp increase, for short distances, within one or two middle layers of the \gls{llm} across all models, rising from roughly 10\% to 90\%.
+It then exhibits a sharp increase, for short distances, within one or two middle layers of the \gls{llm} across all models, rising from roughly 10\% to 90\%, with DriveFusionQA showing a slightly lower increase.
 At the same time, the picture in Figure \ref{linear_probes_sp_results}, based on probes trained on region-pooled activations, is slightly different.
-For Ovis2.5 and 5-meter samples, for example, the chance-corrected accuracy reaches around 83\%, indicating good preservation of spatial structure, sufficient to infer the correct answer.
+For Ovis2.5 and Qwen3-VL and 5-meter samples, for example, the chance-corrected accuracy reaches around 85\% and 73\%, respectively, indicating good preservation of spatial structure, sufficient to infer the correct answer.
 For the remaining models, some degree of linear separability is still observed for short distances of 5 and 10 meters, although the results are less satisfactory.

 Taken together, these findings suggest that the vision encoder does not explicitly encode the spatial relationship between the active and inactive blinkers in its activation space.
-However, it appears to retain sufficient spatial structure such that, at a later stage, the \gls{llm}, given the relevant cues, can infer the correct answer and explicitly encode it in a linearly separable manner in the activations of the final token in the sequence.
+However, it appears to retain sufficient spatial structure such that, at a later stage, the \gls{llm}, given the relevant cues, can infer the correct answer and explicitly encode it in a linearly separable manner in its activations.
 This process likely gives rise to the spike in accuracy observed in the middle layers of the \gls{llm}.
 For longer distances of 20 meters or more, it appears that insufficient information is retained in the vision encoder, preventing the \gls{llm} from recovering the spatial relationship between the blinkers.